Case examiners can give advice, issue warnings and recommend undertakings in less serious cases without the need to hold a full hearing.

 Undertakings involve putting in place agreed measures to address the areas of practice which cause a current clinical risk to patients.

-Undertakings include steps a nurse, midwife or nursing associate should take within defined time periods to demonstrate remediation.
+Undertakings include steps a nurse, midwife or nursing associate should take within defined time periods to demonstrate they're addressing the concern.
 If undertakings are agreed, they will be published against the nurse, midwife or nursing associate's entry on our register with a summary of the regulatory concern (except in cases relating to health).

 Warnings involve a public marking (on our register) of serious concerns about a nurse, midwife or nursing associate.

-Warnings are only appropriate where the nurse, midwife or nursing associate shows insight, remediation, and there is no risk to patients.
+Warnings are only appropriate where the nurse, midwife or nursing associate shows insight, addressed or put the right the concern, and there is no risk to patients.
 Warnings are published for 12 months on the nurse, midwife or nursing associate's online entry on our register, including a summary of the regulatory concern.

 We can give out private guidance to a nurse, midwife or nursing associate to help them keep their practice safe following a minor breach of the Code.